juhp/stack-all/README.md

 corresponding to latest major ghc minor versions, using the stack's `--resolver` option.

+Note that `stack` only works if a `stack.yaml` file exists.
+If no `stack.yaml` file is found, `stack-all` will create one.
+Of course it may still fail to build, but this allows for quickly trying to build a package that does not include stack support.

 ### Overriding stack.yaml
 `stack-all` can use `stack-ltsXX.yaml` files to override the default `stack.yaml` file for particular lts major versions.
 Note that a `stack-ltsXX.yaml` file